rbhagat518/CodePathPrework/README.md

 **Color Change** is an app that modifies the background color of the app on the click of a button.

-Time spent: **.5** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [completed] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [completed] Tapping the button changes the screen color to a random color

 ## Video Walkthrough